AlgoSismos/Refrapy/README.md

 should be used only in case the previous procedures do not work, or to test the application and it's execution.
 Another, very specific, use case should be when using Refrapy only as a support tool for a data analysis within a python environment, but even in this case it should be possible to install it as a stand-alone application and call it inside the environment as any regular program in your computer.

-Below we indicate a two methods for installing Refrapy inside a virtual environment, using pip+venv and uv.
-In all this cases you must (inside a terminal) create a new folder for the project and move inside this directory.
+Below we indicate the procedures for installing Refrapy inside a virtual environment using either pip+venv or conda.
+From your terminal you must create a new folder for the project, change your location to this directory, and follow the steps provided below.

 ### Installing Refrapy with pip/env